-So, now that we can all agree that grand exits are better left to the imagination, we’re leaving with you some advice on how to craft your letter of resignation.
 While there are plenty of resignation letter templates out there, and there's nothing wrong with using one to craft your letter of resignation, we're fans of formal resignation letters that give your current employer or your boss a good idea of the details surrounding your departure from your current job.

 What does resign mean?
 If you’re wondering whether you always need a resignation letter, or even a resignation email, when you leave a job, the answer is no. But a basic resignation letter — or at least formal, written notice of resignation — is a good idea when you’re voluntarily giving up a job or position (as opposed to being fired or laid off).